NeverMendel/Revolut-Analysis/README.md

  - check for errors in your statement

- - generate italian ISEE related values ("giacenza media" and "bilancio al 31/12/20XX").
+ - generate italian ISEE related values ("mean balance average" and "balance at 31/12/20XX").

 ## How to run it